 The District participates in the Public Employees Retirement System (PERS), State Teachers Retirement System (STRS) retirement programs, and National Benefit Services.

-Under general supervision, performs work in booking, planning, and coordinating events at campus facilities; promotes and develops the use of campus facilities; coordinates the use of facilities, equipment, and materials used for campus events; determines needs for and arranges staffing for events; assists in scheduling, coordinating, and supervising technicians assigned to campus events; sets priorities and directs the work of assigned staff on a project basis; acts as liaison with other campus departments to ensure security and operations are in place for the event.
+Under general supervision, performs work in booking, planning, and coordinating events; promotes and coordinates the use of campus facilities; equipment, and materials used for events; determines needs for and arranges staffing for events; assists in recruiting, training, scheduling, coordinating, and overseeing staff assigned to events; sets priorities and assigns the work of staff on a project basis; acts as liaison with other campus departments to ensure security and operations are in place for the event.

-Receives general supervision from the assigned managerial personnel.
-Exercises technical and functional direction over and provide training to assigned staff.
+Receives general direction from the assigned managerial personnel.
+Exercises technical and functional direction and training to assigned staff and temporary employees.

-This is a coordinator classification that has lead, program coordination, administrative, and day-to-day operation responsibilities.
+This is a coordinator classification that which has lead responsibilities and program coordination.
 Incumbents are responsible for scheduling facilities usage by College departments and external organizations, negotiating contracts within Board approved guidelines, and approving setups and arrangements for the event execution.
 Incumbents at this level are required to be fully trained in all procedures related to the assigned area(s) of responsibility, working with a high degree of independent judgment, tact, and initiative.
-This class is distinguished from the Event Technician in that it performs work in booking, planning and coordinating events on campus.
+This class is distinguished from the Event Technician II in that it performs work in booking, planning, and coordinating events.

 Essential Duties/Major Responsibilities: